Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 What traits does this comp use?

-This composition uses the following traits: Edgelord, Sorcerer, Mentor, Mighty Mech.
+This composition uses the following traits: Edgelord, Mentor, Sorcerer, Mighty Mech.
 The primary trait is Mighty Mech, which is active on 7 units.

 What are the carries of this TFT Comp?